Williamsville Central School District

 Immunization Requirements

-**NEW** On June 13, 2019, New York Governor Andrew Cuomo signed legislation removing non-medical exemptions from school vaccination requirements for children.
-There is no longer a religious exemption to the requirement that children must be vaccinated against measles and other diseases to attend public, parochial, or private school, or child day care settings.
-For more information from New York State about the new legislation, read the documents linked below:
+There are not any non-medical exemptions, including philosophical and religious to the requirement that students must be vaccinated in accordance with NYS Public Health Law to attend public, parochial, or private school, or child day care settings.
+For more information from New York State about the legislation, read the documents linked below:

 These minimum requirements include:

-1. Diphtheria and Tetanus-containing vaccine and Pertussis vaccine (DTaP/DTP/Tdap): three doses, grades 6 through 12; three to five doses, grades K through 5.
+1. Diphtheria and Tetanus-containing vaccine and Pertussis vaccine (DTaP/DTP/Tdap): four doses, Pre-K: three to five doses, grades K through 5: three doses, grades 6 through 12;

 2. Tetanus and Diphtheria toxoid-containing vaccine and Pertussis booster (Tdap): one dose, students eleven years of age or older enrolling in grades 6 through 12 who have not previously received a Tdap at 7 years of age or older.

-3. Polio vaccine (IPV/OPV): four doses, grades K through 12, unless third dose was received at four years of age or older.
+3. Polio vaccine (IPV/OPV): three doses, Pre-K; four doses, grades K through 12, unless third dose was received at four years of age or older.

-4. Measles, Mumps and Rubella vaccine (MMR): two doses, grades K through 12.
+4. Measles, Mumps and Rubella vaccine (MMR): one dose, Pre-K; two doses, grades K through 12.

-5. Hepatitis B vaccine: three doses, grades K through 12.
+5. Hepatitis B vaccine: three doses, grades Pre-K through 12.

-6. Varicella (chickenpox) vaccine: two doses, grades K through 12 OR documentation of positive disease history from the health care provider.
+6. Varicella (chickenpox) vaccine: one dose, Pre-K; two doses, grades K through 12 OR documentation of positive disease history from the health care provider.

 7. Meningococcal type A, C, W and Y (MenACWY) vaccine: one dose, grades 7 through 11; two doses, grade 12 with one dose on or after the age of sixteen.

 Demonstrated serologic evidence of measles, mumps, rubella, hepatitis B, varicella or *polio (must be for all three serotypes) antibodies is acceptable proof of immunity to these diseases.
-Diagnosis by a physician, physician assistant, or nurse practitioner that a child has had varicella disease is acceptable proof of immunity to varicella.
+Diagnosis by a healthcare provider that a child has had varicella disease is acceptable proof of immunity to varicella.

 Related Files